 Pairs best with: Beef, venison and stronger cheese, like camembert.

 Pairs best with: Lamb, fatty fish (think salmon, tuna or trout) and duck.

 Pairs best with: Chicken, shellfish, mild cheeses and anything in a cream sauce.

 Pairs best with: Poultry, seafood and mild cheeses.

 Pairs best with: Briny bites like oysters or caviar.

 Pairs best with: Mild cheeses like Brie, colby or chevre and sweeter dishes like fruit or dessert.

-What’s your favorite kind of wine?
-What do you like pairing it with best?
+What’s your favorite kind of French wine?
+What do you like to pair it with best?
 Share with us in the comments below and explore our France tours for a truly French culinary experience.